 The Buildings and Grounds Department, established in 2008, includes one full-time employee responsible for maintaining the grounds of all town property, maintaining sidewalks during the winter, repair and maintenance of town buildings, and maintaining recreation fields and facilities.
 The department’s equipment includes a Holder articulated tractor (used for removing snow from sidewalks and for mowing), additional mowers, and other tools.

 The need for the Buildings and Grounds Department was precipitated by agreements with the state requiring the town to maintain some areas adjacent to state highways in exchange for the state constructing enhancements.
-The department also lowers the cost of maintaining town property by eliminating the use of multiple outside contractors.
+The department is thought to lowers the cost of maintaining town property by eliminating the use of multiple outside contractors although this should be periodically verified.

 Solid Waste and Recycling